 Picking the perfect car seat and installing it correctly is just the beginning of keeping your child safe on the road.
 Whether you're using a rear-facing, forward-facing, or booster seat, each type has its own set of considerations to maximize safety and ease of use.

-Here are some additional tips to keep in mind for each:
+Here are some additional tips to keep in mind when installing each car seat type:

 - For Rear-Facing Car Seats: These are the safest options for young children under 40 lbs.
 An infant car seat with a detachable base is highly convenient and allows you to secure your child into the seat before attaching it to the base in your vehicle.
 However, most babies will outgrow their infant car seat in weight, height, or both before they can be safely placed in a forward-facing car seat.
 To keep children rear-facing after they’ve outgrown an infant car seat, convertible or all-in-one car seats are available.
 Convertible and rotational car seats provide the safety of a rear-facing car seat as they get bigger.
 The extent to which convertible car seats can accommodate children as they grow varies from one manufacturer to the next.
 To maintain optimal protection, refer to the manufacturer’s specifications before installing.